rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 - _How Infrastructure Works: Inside the Systems That Shape Our World_, Deb Chachra
 - _The Dangers of Smoking in Bed_, Mariana Enriquez (trans.
 Megan McDowell)
 - _A \*New\* Program for Graphic Design_, David Reinfurt

+## Papers

+1. “The Magical Number Seven, Plus or Minus Two: Some Limits on our Capacity for Processing Information”, George A. Miller
+2. “The Role of Deliberate Practice in the Acquisition of Expert Performance”, Ericsson et. al.
+3. “Puritans and Prigs: An Anatomy of Zealotry”, Marilynne Robinson